knah/VRCMods/README.md

 UIExpansionKit 0.2.0 or newer recommended for in-game settings.
 Known instance types are `Public`, `FriendOfGuests`, `FriendsOnly`, `InvitePlus` and `InviteOnly` (if you wish to edit modprefs.ini by hand)

+## IKTweaks
+This mod offers a customized VRIK solver for full body tracking, and a few other IK-related tweaks.
+Features:
+* No more viewpoint drift in FBT.
+Instead, your spine bends (up to a limit), or your hip drifts (above the limit).
+* No more weird chest rotations when laying down or upside down
+* No more weird spine/neck stretching
+* Remote players see the new IK too, there's no mismatch between what you and others see
+* Support for universal calibration - calibrate once for all avatars, even ones using different rigs or proportions
+* Support for per-avatar calibration saving (when not using universal calibration)
+* Half-click head follow calibration: hold one trigger to freeze the avatar in place to be able to look at your feet
+* Support for elbow, knee and chest trackers (read below)
+* Optional local NetIK pass to ensure you see the same thing as remote players (not necessary for Index Controller users)
+* Disable FBT even if you have trackers connected, for when you're charging them from your PC

+It's recommended to use a normal humanoid rig without any rig hacks (so no neck fix, no FBT fix, no inverted hip, no zero-length spine bones).
+It requires at least three trackers (legs and hip).
+3-point (no trackers) and 4-point (hip tracker) modes are not affected by the mod.

+### Using additional trackers
+You need to enable additional trackers in mod settings before you're able to use them.
+To use knee trackers, there are no additional requirements - just calibrate normally.
+To use elbow or chest trackers, you'll need to stand straight and T-pose your arms during calibration.
+Chest tracker is kinda useless and janky, so don't bother buying a tracker for it.
+It's recommended to put elbow/knee trackers as close to the joint they're tracking as possible (but not on the joint itself).
+For arms, the recommended position is on the outer surface of the lower or upper arm next to the elbow.
+If you're using additional trackers, your avatar should generally match your physical proportions - that is, all body parts should line up reasonably well without real height hacks.

+### Partial source code
+This mod includes parts of FinalIK, which is a paid Unity Store asset, therefore source code for those is not provided.
+If you want to build the mod yourself, you'll need to do the following:
+* Get a copy of FinalIK from asset store
+* Copy the VRIK solver, VRIK component and TwistRelaxer component into mod sources folder
+* Rename them to match with what the rest of mod source expects
+* Add the following line to start of `RootMotionNew.FinalIK.IKSolverVR.Spine.FABRIKPass` : `weight = Mathf.Clamp01(weight - pelvisPositionWeight);`
+* Remove `RootMotionNew.FinalIK.IKSolverVR.Spine.SolvePelvis` from the original VRIK solver
+* Fix compilation if broken

 ## JoinNotifier
 A VRChat mod to notify you when someone joins the instance you're in